- Install with included libraries (RECOMMENDED)

 - Install with custom / non-standard libraries

 Nokogiri includes its own updated and patched copies of libxml2 and libxslt libraries.
-By default, installation of Nokogiri will used the use these copies.
+By default, installation of Nokogiri will use these copies.
 Alternatively, you may install using your operating system’s built-in libraries or other custom versions of these libraries.

 This document also helps with common problems we’ve heard.
 If you have an issue not discussed here, please open an issue.

 For earlier versions of Nokogiri, find instructions in the git history for this document.

 For other platforms, please send pull requests to sparklemotion/nokogiri.org-tutorials.